alan-turing-institute/environment-and-sustainability-gc-community/README.md

 # Environment and Sustainability Grand Challenge - Community Repo

-<mark>*** This material is shared as a work in progress.
+<mark>*** All material in this repository is shared as a work in progress.
 Some material may be missing, under review, or no longer in scope.
 Please  [contact the E&S Senior Research Community Manager](./CONTRIBUTING.md) if you have questions about reuse or contribution. *** </mark>

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11167969.svg)](https://doi.org/10.5281/zenodo.11167969)